mushroom-hat/Siren-Frontend/README.md

-WIP using React & Tailwind
+### React
+The frontend of Siren is built using React and TailwindCSS. `index.js` is the entry point to the application which starts the application on port 3000.

+### Landing Page
+The landing page should look like the image below.
 ![landing](https://github.com/mushroom-hat/Siren-Frontend/blob/main/public/landing.png)

 Deployment:
 1) node run build
+2) Apply the Terraform Infrastructure [here](https://github.com/mushroom-hat/Siren-Terraform)
-2) Upload build files to S3 bucket configured for website hosting
+3) Upload build directory to provisioned S3 bucket configured for static website hosting